Kamloops North station

-Kamloops North station is a railway station in Kamloops, British Columbia, Canada.
+Kamloops North station is a railway station in Thompson-Nicola Regional District serving the north end of Kamloops, British Columbia, Canada.
 It is on the Canadian National Railway mainline and is located at the Canadian National Railway Yards.
 The station is served by Via Rail's Canadian train.
+It is bordered to the east and west by Tkʼemlúps te Secwépemc.